PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 How those college students reflect after they start to see the forest, comparing their high school years when exploring their own paths -- advices to high school students.

-How to get ready for the transmission to college life for both academic and social aspects -- helpful for both high school and college students.
+How to get ready for college life in both academic and social aspects -- helpful for both high school and college students.

 Start with Panelists, followed by Q&A